appsembler/figures/README.rst

 Notice and Development Status
 -----------------------------

 **Figures is in development.
-We are targetting our first production ready version for July, 2018**
+We are targeting our first production ready version for July, 2018**

 This Document
 =============